Ultimate Guide to Backpacking South East Asia

 South East Asia is inexpensive compared with other destinations around the world.
 Still, travelling expenses can add up faster than you'd expect.
 It is important to budget your money appropriately to avoid overspending and be able to enjoy your trip from start to finish without breaking the bank.

-The table below breaks down a basic daily budget for different countries throughout South East Asia.
-This guide assumes a backpacker’s budget with economical aims, including hostel stay.
-If you’re seeking nicer accommodations and activities it will obviously cost more.
-Based on these numbers, food will take up approximately one third of the budget.
+The table below breaks down a rough basic daily budget for different countries throughout South East Asia.
+This guide assumes a backpacker’s budget with very economical aims, including hostel stay over hotels.
+If you’re seeking nicer accommodations and activities it will, of course, cost more.
+Based on these numbers, food will take up approximately one-third of the budget.
 Street food in Southeast Asia is extremely affordable and delicious but it is still important to use common sense when eating street food.
 Avoid raw fruits and vegetables as well as tap water.
 As long as the place looks generally clean and tidy and has a lot of other customers, it should be safe.
 Street meals will range anywhere from $0.5 to $4 (USD) depending on what it is and how much food you get.
 Prices for a beer will range from about $0.50 to $2 depending on the country, with higher prices concentrated in touristy areas.
 Expect cocktails to hover around the $3 price range.
 If you’re a big partier, plan for a slightly larger budget to include more drinks!

 Clearly one of the major benefits of traveling to South East Asia is the affordability of the region.
 When travelling, as always, costs can add up unexpectedly.
 Budget as much as you can and try to save when you can.
 Here are a few basic tips that can help you save while backpacking: